 Life-threatening anaphylactic reactions have occurred in some patients during elosulfase alfa infusions.
-Anaphylaxis, presenting as cough, erythema, throat tightness, urticaria, flushing, cyanosis, hypotension, rash, dyspnea, chest discomfort, and gastrointestinal symptoms in conjunction with urticaria, have been reported to occur during elosulfase alfa infusions.
-Closely observe patients during and after elosulfase alfa administration and be prepared to manage anaphylaxis.
-Inform patients of the signs and symptoms of anaphylaxis and instruct them seek immediate medical care should symptoms occur.
+Anaphylaxis, presenting as cough, erythema, throat tightness, urticaria, flushing, cyanosis, hypotension, rash, dyspnea, chest discomfort, and gastrointestinal symptoms in conjunction with urticaria, have been reported to occur during infusions, regardless of duration of the course of treatment.
+Closely observe patients during and after elosulfase alfa administration and be prepared to manage anaphylaxis Inform patients of the signs and symptoms of anaphylaxis and have them seek immediate medical care should symptoms occur.
 Patients with acute respiratory illness may be at risk of serious acute exacerbation of their respiratory compromise due to hypersensitivity reactions, and require additional monitoring .

 Commonly used brand name(s)

 In the U.S.

 Available Dosage Forms:

 Pharmacologic Class: Enzyme

 Elosulfase alfa injection is used to treat patients with mucopolysaccharidosis type A (Morquio A syndrome).

 Elosulfase alfa is to be given only by or under the direct supervision of your doctor.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For elosulfase alfa, the following should be considered: